AjinkyaDeshpande39/Raspberrypi-iot/Self balancing bot/README.md

 A bit more robust version.
 Sample rate is increased.
 And better tuning is done. https://youtu.be/g6OKTV2-NLo

 Best PID tuning. 😃 Final Test.
 A good Ki results in such good robustness. kp=1300, kd-0.8, ki=900.
 Sampling rate = per milisecond.
-I have also done filtering to reduce noise by taking median over 20 samples. https://youtu.be/_khguo-Qc-w
+I have also done filtering to reduce noise by taking median over 20 samples.
+Also, added code for setting reference angle at begining. https://youtu.be/_khguo-Qc-w

 ## Circuit: